abraham-px/forecast-demo/README.md

-## EPC1522 Load & PV Forecasting Demo
+## EPC1522 Load & PV Forecasting testing

 This repository packages a lightweight end‑to‑end forecasting demo for an EPC1522 running Portainer‑managed containers.
 The stack runs independent agents on their